 One World Week is a development education charity (Registered Charity Number: 1107762).
 It exists to provide ideas, coordination and support for people organising One World Week activities in their locality.
-We depend entirely on donations from other organisations and, increasingly, from individual local supporters.
+We are increasingly dependent on donations from individual local supporters.

-We need donations to continue to maintain the website, to commission new resources, to pay for what is currently a small office with a few hours of staff time to manage finances and answer queries; and to pay the expenses of committed volunteers who manage the activity and seek new partnerships and funding for projects in the absence of a full-time officer.
+We need donations to continue to maintain the website, to commission new resources, pay the expenses of volunteers and to pay for a part-time Co-ordinator.
+The role of the Co-ordinator is to orchestrate the work of committed volunteers who manage the activity and seek new partnerships and funding for projects in the absence of a full-time officer.

 One-off appeals in previous years have demonstrated the value afforded to One World Week by a host of supporters across the country and beyond.